 The Ketchum Urban Renewal Agency reimburses the City of Ketchum, Idaho for the use of City employee time in the performance of Agency administration.
-This reimbursement includes the following payment to PERSI.
+This reimbursement includes the following payments to PERSI.

-The contribution requirement of the Agency and its employees are established and amended by the PERSI Board of Trustees.
-For the year ended September 30, 2012, the required contribution rate as a percentage of covered payrolls for members was 6.23% for general members and 7.65% for Police/Firefighters.
-The employer rate as a percentage of covered payroll was 10.39% for general members and 10.73% for Police/Firefighter members.
-Ketchum Urban Renewal Agency contributions required and paid were \$ 5,037, \$ 5,046, and \$ 4,592 for the years ended September 30, 2012, 2011 and 2010.
+The actuarially determined contribution requirements of the City and its employees are established and may be amended by the PERSI Board of Trustees.
+For the current year, the required contribution rate as a percentage of covered payrolls for members was 6.23% for general members and 7.69% for police/firefighter members.
+The employer rate as a percentage of covered payroll was 10.39% for general members and 10.73% for police/firefighter members.
+The City contributions required and paid were \$5,402, \$5,037, and \$5,046 for the three years ended September 30, 2013, 2012, and 2011 respectively.